 - instruction to correct information that Norwegian Customs’ check has revealed to be incorrect

 If the customs declaration is selected for manual processing, you will be notified about this within 15 minutes of submitting the customs declaration.
 When a customs declaration is cleared by Norwegian Customs following manual processing, it will be assigned a clearance and serial number.

 If Norwegian Customs does not select the customs declaration for manual processing, it will be cleared automatically in TVINN and assigned a clearance and serial number.

 TVINN will notify you once the customs declaration has been cleared.
 The clearance and serial number are confirmation from Norwegian Customs that the goods have been declared and that the goods covered by the customs declaration have been released (cleared through customs).

-When you are granted permission to submit customs declarations electronically, you will also be assigned a clearance unit in the customs region where you must send your customs declarations.
+When you are granted permission to submit customs declarations electronically, you will also be assigned a clearance unit where you must send your customs declarations.
 Information about the clearance unit is stated on the authorisation.